Introduction

 this requires programming, not just text writing.
 The total cost was

-just over $100,000, a large investment, with prices of $10 (less
+just over $100,000 for each book, a large investment, with prices of

 commission and author fees means the publisher would get around $4)

-they would need to sell an extra 25,000 digital copies just to pay for
+they would need to sell an extra 25,000 digital copies of each title

 setup